opencast/octoka/docs/reverse-proxy.md

 }
 ```

-Instead of using `use_as_fallback`, you can implement the fallback inside `location /` with the tricks below, but at that point it's getting really involved and I can't think of a reason to go down that route.
+Instead of using `opencast.fallback`, you can implement the fallback inside `location /` with the tricks below.
+You might want to use that, as otherwise OC might reply 404, which is treated as an error in nginx.

 ### Option "`error_page`"

-- `opencast.use_as_fallback = false`
+- `opencast.fallback = "none"`

 ```
 location /static {